Skip to main content

 The voting software will send reminders to those individuals who have not yet voted as the deadline for voting approaches.
 We will not know the results of the election until voting has closed.

-Ballots will be sent to these Institutional Leaders and Administrative Co-Leaders.
+Ballots will be sent to these electors, either the Institutional Leader and Administrative Co-Leader or their designated proxies.
 (If a Leader position is empty at the time of the vote, that position will forfeit their right to vote):

 Elector #1 Elector #2 Institution